Mail Fraud and Wire Fraud

 The typical wire fraud case involves either a wire transfer of funds from one state to another or using interstate wire telephone calls to execute a scheme.
 The mail fraud statute can involve sending letters through the U.S. Mail in furtherance of or in execution of a business scheme to defraud.
 The Department of Justice typically does not prosecute cases under these statutes unless the amounts of money are fairly significant.

 Our attorneys have experience litigating under these statutes both as prosecutors and as defense attorneys.
 If you have been charged with mail and/or wire fraud, the attorneys at Finch McCranie LLP may be able to assist you in defending these charges.
-Please contact us today for a free consultation.
+Please contact us today for a consultation.